 I have rosy cheeks.
 My mum has rosy cheeks.
 However this isn’t just a nice healthy glow they can (at times) burn bright red.
-They can feel irritated and it can make up feel uncomfortable.
-As a teenager I was lucky with my skin, not one for spots and not one for really oily skin.
+They can feel irritated and it can make me feel uncomfortable.
+As a teenager, I was lucky with my skin, not one for spots and not one for really oily skin.
 I never wore much make -up as I simply didn’t need it.
 I was more interested in playing hockey than spending hours on my face.
-However now I am rarely seen without foundation because of my rosy cheeks.
+However, now I am rarely seen without foundation because of my rosy cheeks.

 I learnt a few tricks of the trade from Sarah such as to layer make up and not go for a really heavy foundation.
 It was suggested to use a silicone base and a primer before a BB cream or similar.
 Sarah said that there are a number of her red carpet famous faces that suffer with rosacea and agreed that we are lucky now that make up has improved.

 It was a really interesting discussion and although my rosacea is quite mild it is good to know that there are treatments available if it is causing anyone real concerns.
 You can also find out more information at experience my rosacea.

 PIN FOR LATER